-203. Resident District Commissioner
+203. Resident district commissioner

-- (1) There shall be for each district a Resident District Commissioner who shall be appointed by the President. - (2) For a person to be appointed a Resident District Commissioner he or she shall be a citizen of Uganda and qualified to be a member of Parliament. - (3) The functions of a Resident District Commissioner are- - (a) to monitor the implementation of central and local government services in the district; - (b) to act as chairperson of the district security committee of the district; and - (c) to carry out such other functions as may be assigned by the President or prescribed by Parliament by law.
+- (1) There shall be for each district a resident district commissioner who shall be a senior civil servant appointed by the President. - (2) The functions of a resident district commissioner are- - (a) to coordinate the administration of Government services in the district; - (b) to advise the district chairperson on matters of a national nature that may affect the district or its plans and programmes and particularly the relations between the district and the Government; and - (c) to carry out such other functions as may be assigned by the President or prescribed by Parliament.